puppetlabs/puppetlabs-helm/README.md

 Specifies whether a chart is deployed.

-Values: `'present','absent'`
+Values: `'present','absent'`.

-Default: `present`
+Default: `present`.

 ##### `ca_file`

-Verify the certificates of HTTPS-enabled servers using the CA bundle.
+Verifies the certificates of the HTTPS-enabled servers using the CA bundle.

-Default: `undef`
+Default: `undef`.

 ##### `cert_file`

 Identifies the HTTPS client using this SSL certificate file.

-Default: `undef`
+Default: `undef`.

 ##### `debug`

 Specifies whether to enable verbose output.

-Values `'true','false'`
+Values `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `devel`

 Specifies whether to use development versions.

-Values `'true','false'`
+Values `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `dry_run`

 Specifies whether to simulate an installation or delete a deployment.

-Values `'true','false'`
+Values `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `env`

-Sets the required environment variables for Helm to connect to the kubernetes cluster.
+Sets the environment variables for Helm to connect to the kubernetes cluster.

-Default: `undef`
+Default: `undef`.

 ##### `key_file`

 Identifies the HTTPS client using thie SSL key file.

-Default: `undef`
+Default: `undef`.

 ##### `key_ring`

 Location of the public keys that are used for verification.

-Default: `undef`
+Default: `undef`.

 ##### `home`

 Location of your Helm config.
-Overrrides $HELM_HOME
+This value overrides `$HELM_HOME`.

-Default: `undef`
+Default: `undef`.

 ##### `host`

-Address of tiller.
-Overrides $HELM_HOST
+Address of Tiller.
+This value overrides `$HELM_HOST`.

-Default: `undef`
+Default: `undef`.

 ##### `kube_context`

-Name of the kubeconfig context to use.
+Name of the kubeconfig context.

-Default: `undef`
+Default: `undef`.

 ##### `name_template`

-Template used to name the release.
+The template used to name the release.

-Default: `undef`
+Default: `undef`.

 ##### `no_hooks`

-Specifies whether to prevent hooks running during installation.
+Specifies whether to prevent hooks running during the installation.

-Values `'true','false'`
+Values `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `path`

 Value for the PATH environment variable.

-Default: `undef`
+Default: `undef`.

 ##### `purge`

-Specifies whether to remove the release from the store and make its name free for later use.
+Specifies whether to remove the release from the store, and make its name available for later use.

-Values `'true','false'`
+Values `'true','false'`.

-Default: `true`
+Default: `true`.

 ##### `release_name`

-Release name.
-This value is required.
+**Required.** The release name.

-Default: `undef`
+Default: `undef`.

 ##### `replace`

-Reuse the given name.
+Reuse the release name.

-Default: `false`
+Default: `false`.

 ##### `repo`

-Repository URL for the requested chart.
+The repository URL for a requested chart.

-Default: `undef`
+Default: `undef`.

 ##### `set`

-Set array of values for the `helm create` command.
+The set array of values for the `helm create` command.

-Default: `[]`
+Default: `[]`.

 ##### `timeout`

-The time in seconds to wait for any individual Kubernetes operation.
+The timeout in seconds to wait for a Kubernetes operation.

-Default: `undef`
+Default: `undef`.

 ##### `tiller_namespace`

-Namespace of tiller.
+The Tiller namespace.

-Default: `kube-system`
+Default: `kube-system`.

 ##### `tls`

 Specifies whether to enable TLS.

-Values `'true','false'`
+Values `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `tls_ca_cert`

-Path to TLS CA certificate file
+The path to TLS CA certificate file.

-Default: `undef`
+Default: `undef`.

 ##### `tls_cert`

-Path to TLS certificate file
+The path to TLS certificate file.

-Default: `undef`
+Default: `undef`.

 ##### `tls_key`

-Path to TLS key file
+The path to TLS key file.

-Default: `undef`
+Default: `undef`.

 ##### `tls_verify`

 Enable TLS for request and verify remote.

-Default: `undef`
+Default: `undef`.

 ##### `values`

 Specify values from a YAML file.
 Multiple values in an array are accepted.

-Default: `[]`
+Default: `[]`.

 ##### `verify`

 Specifies whether to verify the package before installing it.

-Values `'true','false'`
+Values `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `version`

-Specify the exact chart version to install.
-Specifying `undef` installs the latest version.
+Specify the version of the chart to install. `undef` installs the latest version.

-Default: `undef`
+Default: `undef`.

 ##### `wait`

-Specifies whether to wait until all Pods, PVCs, Services, and the minimum number of pods of a deployment are in a ready state before marking the release as successful.
-The duration is for as long as `timeout` value.
+Before marking the release as successful, specify whether to wait until all the pods, PVCs, services, and the minimum number of deployment pods are in a ready state.
+The `timeout` value determines the duration.

-Values `'true','false'`
+Values `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `chart`

-The file system location of the package
+The file system location of the package.

-Default: `undef`
+Default: `undef`.

-#### `helm::helm_init`
+#### Defined type: `helm::helm_init`

-Deploys the tiller pod and initialises the Helm client.
+Deploys the Tiller pod and initialize the Helm client.

 ##### `init`

 Specifies whether to deploy the tiller pod and initialise the Helm client.

-Values: `'true','false'`
+Values: `'true','false'`.

-Default: `true`
+Default: `true`.

 ##### `canary_image`

-Specifies whether to use the canary tiller image.
+Specifies whether to use the canary Tiller image.

-Values: `'true','false'`
+Values: `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `client_only`

-Specifies whether to deploy tiller.
+Specifies whether to deploy Tiller.

-Values: `'true','false'`
+Values: `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `debug`

-Specifies whether to enable verbose output.
+Specifies whether to enable the verbose output.

-Values `'true','false'`
+Values `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `dry_run`

 Specifies whether to simulate an installation or delete of a deployment.

-Values `'true','false'`
+Values `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `env`

 Sets the environment variables required for Helm to connect to the kubernetes cluster.

-Default: `undef`
+Default: `undef`.

 ##### `home`

-Location of your Helm config.
-Overrrides $HELM_HOME
+The location for your Helm configuration.
+This value overrides `$HELM_HOME`.

-Default: `undef`
+Default: `undef`.

 ##### `host`

-Address of tiller.
-Overrides $HELM_HOST
+The host address for Tiller.
+Overrides `$HELM_HOST`.

-Default: `undef`
+Default: `undef`.

 ##### `kube_context`

-Name of the kubeconfig context to use.
+The name for the kubeconfig context to use.

-Default: `undef`
+Default: `undef`.

 ##### `local_repo_url`

 The local repository URL.

-Default: `undef`
+Default: `undef`.

 ##### `net_host`

-Specifies whether to install tiller with net=host.
+Specifies whether to install Tiller with `net=host`.

-Values: `'true','false'`
+Values: `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `path`

-Value the for PATH environment variable.
+The value for the PATH environment variable.

-Default: `undef`
+Default: `undef`.

 ##### `service_account`

-Name of the service account for the tiller deployment.
+The name for the service account used for deploying Tiller.

-Default: `undef`
+Default: `undef`.

 ##### `skip_refresh`

-Specifies whether to refresh (download) the local repository cache.
+Specifies whether to refresh or download the local repository cache.

-Values: `'true','false'`
+Values: `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `stable_repo_url`

-Stable repository URL.
+The stable repository URL.

-Default: `undef`
+Default: `undef`.

 ##### `tiller_image`

-Override tiller image.
+Override the Tiller image.

 Default: `undef`

 ##### `tiller_namespace`

-Namespace of tiller.
+Namespace for Tiller.

-Default: `kube-system`
+Default: `kube-system`.

 ##### `tiller_tls`

-Specifies whether to install tiller with TLS enabled.
+Specifies whether to install Tiller with TLS enabled.

-Values: `'true','false'`
+Values: `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `tiller_tls_cert`

-Path to the TLS certificate file to install with tiller.
+The path to the TLS certificate file that is installed with Tiller.

-Default: `undef`
+Default: `undef`.

 ##### `tiller_tls_key`

-Path to the TLS key file to install with tiller.
+The path to the TLS key file that is installed with Tiller.

-Default: `undef`
+Default: `undef`.

 ##### `tiller_tls_verify`

-Specifies whether to install tiller with TLS enabled and to verify remote certificates.
+Specifies whether to install Tiller with TLS enabled and to verify remote certificates.

-Values: `'true','false'`
+Values: `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `tls_ca_cert`

-Path to the CA root certificate.
+Specifies whether to use the path to the CA root certificate.

+Values: `'true','false'`.

-Default: `false`
+Default: `false`.

 ##### `upgrade`

 Specifies whether to upgrade if Tiller is installed.

-Values: `'true','false'`
+Values: `'true','false'`.

-Default: `false`
+Default: `false`.

-#### `helm::package`
+#### Defined type: `helm::package`

+Packages a chart directory into a chart archive.

 ##### `chart_name`

-Default: `undef`
+Default: `undef`.

 The name of the Helm chart.